Learning Git

 List branches: git branch

-Create branch: git branch new_branch
+Create a branch: git branch new_branch

-Switch branch: git checkout new_branch or git switch new_branch
+Switch to a branch: git checkout new_branch

 Push to a specific branch: git push origin branch_name

-Create and switch to the search branch:
+First, create and switch to a new branch:

 1